The Orchards Mall: Decline

 On March 4, 2019, it was announced that JCPenney would also be closing as part of its planned closure of 27 stores nationwide.
 The JCPenney closed on July 5, 2019.
 In this same period, Rainbow Shops, one of the last three national tenants in the mall, closed.
-In August 2020, Bath & Body Works moved out of the mall.
-They never reopened in the mall space since COVID-19, and instead relocated to the Fairplain Plaza.
+In August 2020, Bath & Body Works relocated to the Fairplain Plaza.
 In November 2021, Jo-Ann Fabrics announced it would be closing and relocating to the space next to the nearby Ollie's Bargain Outlet.
 The store opened in late July 2022.

-As of December 2022, the three businesses remaining at the mall, two of which were the last remaining stores, were a mattress store, Doctor ZZZZ'Z; a discount furniture store, Open Box Outlet, which occupied the former Jo-Ann Fabrics space; and a US Postal Service (USPS) branch.
+As of December 2022, the three businesses remaining at the mall, two of which were the last remaining stores, were Doctor ZZZZ'Z; a discount furniture store, Open Box Outlet, which occupied the former Jo-Ann Fabrics space; and a US Postal Service (USPS) branch.
 Many storefronts in the mall had been vacant for 10+ years in December 2022.
 Doctor ZZZZ'Z announced its closure in January 2024, partially influenced by a December 2022 water main burst.
 A video posted in July 2024 shows that Open Box Outlet was abandoned even though there was no official announcement of closure.
 In March 2025, a press release stated that the USPS branch, which closed temporarily in 2023, was approved to relocate to a separate building within the Orchards Mall/Fairplain Plaza retail complex.
+In August 2026, the USPS opted to close the branch rather than to relocate it.

 As tenants vacated the mall, gulls became a nuisance; a bird deterrent was installed in summer 2023.
-As of 2024 tests are being run on the gulls that have died to determine cause of death.
+As of 2024 tests were being run on the gulls that have died to determine cause of death.

 In spite of the mall's deterioration, as of 2023 there were no plans to demolish the building; an April 2023 meeting between the owner and local officials indicated redevelopment plans.
+It was for sale again in 2026.